-At the start of the year new students have an extensive two-week induction programme that features events at all of the consortium institutions and allowing opportunities to explore their facilities, hear presentations on available projects and to meet potential supervisors.
+At the start of the year new students have an extensive three-week induction programme that features events at all of the consortium institutions and allowing opportunities to explore their facilities, hear presentations on available projects and to meet potential supervisors.
+Students also have a number of inter and intra cohort team building and social activities to welcome them to the programme.

 In the first year each student undertakes two 4-month rotation projects (October-January, February-May).
 During the rotation year a student will get to experience two different LIDo consortium partners.